idvorkin/idvorkin.github.io/_posts/2019-5-21-Coaching-Questions.md

 Some coaching situations are common, so I have deep dived into them.

-- [Major Decision making](/decisive) - A deep dive on how to improve high impact decision making.
+- [Making Major Decisions](/decisive) - A deep dive on how to improve high impact decision making.
-- [Dealing with pride](/fuck-pride) - A deep dive on dealing with pride.
+- [Dealing with Pride](/fuck-pride) - A deep dive on dealing with pride.
-- [Job hunting](job-hunt-stress) - A deep dive on job changes
+- [Job Hunting](job-hunt-stress) - A deep dive on job changes

 ### 7 questions to start your coaching